gooddata/gooddata-ui/docs/afm.md

 ```

 Besides `uri` or `identifier`, a measure requires a `localIdentifier` string that uniquely identifies the measure in the context of the current AFM.
-This is used in dimension definitions, sorting, and any other places where you need to target a measure or an attribute.
+This is used in dimension definitions, sorting, and any other place where you need to target a measure or an attribute.

-Though you can use either object URIs or object identifiers \(`ObjQualifier = IObjUriQualifier | IObjIdentifierQualifier`\), we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project they live in.
-That is, an object used in any project within your domain would have the_same_object identifier in_any_of those projects\).
+Though you can use either object URIs or object identifiers \(`ObjQualifier = IObjUriQualifier | IObjIdentifierQualifier`\), we recommend that you use the **object identifiers**, which are consistent across your domain regardless of the GoodData project that they live in.
+That means that an object that is used in any project within your domain, has the _same_ object identifier in _any_ of those projects\).

-To get a list of catalog items and date datasets from a GoodData project in form of a JavaScript object, use [gdc-catalog-export](gdc-catolog-export.md)).
+To get the list of catalog items and date datasets from a GoodData project in the form of a JavaScript object, use [gdc-catalog-export](gdc-catolog-export.md)).

 ### Aggregation inside a measure